 Gracious God, whose servant Cecilia served you in song: Grant us to join her hymn of praise to you in the face of all adversity, and to suffer gladly for the sake of our Lord Jesus Christ; who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

-This commoemoration appears in Lesser Feasts & Fasts 2018 and is combined there for trial use with Agnes.
+This commemoration appears in Lesser Feasts & Fasts 2018 for trial use and is combined there with Agnes.
 See Agnes for the current collects

 Return to Lectionary

 Saint Cecilia (Latin: Sancta Caecilia) is the patron saint of musicians

 and Church music because as she was dying she sang to God.
 It was

 long supposed that she was a noble lady of Rome who, with her husband

 Valerian, his brother Tiburtius, and a Roman soldier Maximus, suffered

 martyrdom, c.
 230, under the Emperor Alexander Severus.